 Q: I am interested in purchasing the company's assets, who should I contact?

-A: You should contact either the Receiver and/or the Trustee in Bankruptcy who has been appointed to determine who has the right to realize upon the assets.
+A: You should contact either the Receiver and/or the Licensed Insolvency Trustee who has been appointed to determine who has the right to realize upon the assets.
 Information on the Sales Process may also be available on the PwC website.